Appdynamics/demomonkey/README.md

 # DemoMonkey
 Tamper your application's UI to demo anything

+***Note:*** *This is still a alpha version.
+Many core features might not work properly.
+Please help to improve DemoMonkey by giving back your feedback.*

 ## Introduction
 Giving custom demos in the verticals of your prospects, shows them that you understand their specific requirements and that you did our homework.
 Although building meaningful demos is a time-consuming task, so not every demo is setup in the environment of our customers.
 DemoMonkey gives you a simple way of building custom demos for HTML5 based application.
 By providing text replacements you can go within minutes from an e-commerce demo application to a customer care center or flight booking service.